pypa/pip/docs/development.rst

 The ``NEWS.rst`` file is managed using `towncrier`_ and all non trivial changes must be accompanied by a news entry.

-To add an entry to the news file, first you need to have created an issue describing the change you want to make.
-A Pull Request itself *may* function as such, but it is preferred to have a dedicated issue (for example, in case the PR ends up rejected due to code quality reasons).
+To add an entry to the news file, first you need to create an issue describing the changes you want to make.
+A Pull Request itself *may* function as such, but it is preferred a dedicated issue (for example, in case the PR gets rejected due to code quality reasons).

-Once you have an issue or pull request, you take the number and you create a file inside of the ``news/`` directory named after that issue number with an extension of ``removal``, ``feature``, ``bugfix``, or ``doc``.
-Thus if your issue or PR number is ``1234`` and this change is fixing a bug, then you would create a file ``news/1234.bugfix``.
+Once you have an issue or pull request, take the number and create a file inside of the ``news/`` directory named after that issue number with an extension of ``removal``, ``feature``, ``bugfix``, or ``doc``.
+Thus, if your issue or PR number is ``1234`` and this change is fixing a bug, then you would create a file ``news/1234.bugfix``.
 PRs can span multiple categories by creating multiple files (for instance, if you added a feature and deprecated/removed the old feature at the same time, you would create ``news/NNNN.feature`` and ``news/NNNN.removal``).
-Likewise if a PR touches multiple issues/PRs you may create a file for each of them with the exact same contents and Towncrier will deduplicate them.
+Likewise, if a PR touches multiple issues/PRs you may create a file for each of them with the exact same contents and Towncrier will deduplicate them.

-The contents of this file are reStructuredText formatted text that will be used as the content of the news file entry.
-You do not need to reference the issue or PR numbers here as towncrier will automatically add a reference to all of the affected issues when rendering the news file.
+The contents of this file are reStructuredText formatted texts that will be used as the content of the news file entry.
+You do not need to reference the issue or PR numbers here because towncrier will automatically add a reference to all of the affected issues when rendering the news file.

 In order to maintain a consistent style in the ``NEWS.rst`` file, it is